 Some patients, particularly thin women following multiple child births, are more suited to a mini abdominoplasty.
 Mini refers not only to the size of the incision but also the extent of dissection.
 The excess skin and fat of the lower abdomen is excised much like a standard abdominoplasty, however, the bellybutton does not need repositioning.
 The final scar is much like a well healed caesarian scar which does not extend to the hip bones.

 With both abdominoplasty techniques I use liposuction to achieve a sleek abdominal contour and refine the shape of the hips and flanks.

-The surgery is performed under general anaesthetic with a 1-3 night hospital stay followed by 2-4 weeks recovery time off work.
-My preference is not to use drains, which dramatically reduces hospital stay and recovery.
+Abdominoplasty is performed under a general anaesthetic .
+You will generally require a one to three night hospital stay afterwards, which will be followed by two to four weeks recovery time, during which you won’t be able to work.
+My preference is not to use drains, which dramatically reduces the hospital stay and recovery.

 - Infection of the wound which may require treatment with antibiotics

 - Incision site may be uncomfortable and painful

 - Blood clot may occur under the skin flaps and around the incision sites

 - A skin graft may be required for areas of skin that do not heal

 - Excessive accumulation of fluid (seroma) may occur under the incision site and may require a procedure for draining